neatphar/Booster_CI_CD_Project/README.md

 docker exec -it Jenkins-Node-3 service ssh restart
 ```

-Then, login the jenkins platform using http://127.0.0.1:8080.
+Then, setup and log into the jenkins platform using http://127.0.0.1:8080.
 Follow this [guide](https://acloudguru.com/blog/engineering/adding-a-jenkins-agent-node#h-step-5-add-the-jenkins-agent-node-via-the-jenkins-ui) to connect the server to the node agents.

 **P.S**: You can use ```docker inspect Jenkins-Node-1 | grep '"IPAddress"' | awk -F'[:,\"]' 'NR==1{print $5}''``` to find the IP address of a container.